solid-contrib/solid-node-client/README.md

 -- **a nodejs client for Solid** --

+This library provides access to [Solid](https://solidproject.org/) from the command line and from local scripts and apps which either run in the console or in a local browser based context like electron.
+It can be used to move resources back and forth between a local commputer and one or more  pods, carry out remote operations on pods, and can also treat your local file system as a serverless pod.

-This library uses [solid-auth-fetcher](https://github.com/solid/solid-auth-fetcher) to provide session management and fetching for https: URLs and uses [solid-rest](https://github.com/solid/solid-rest) to provide solid-like fetches on file: and other non-http URLs.
+Solid-Node-Client uses [solid-auth-fetcher](https://github.com/solid/solid-auth-fetcher) to provide session management and fetching for https: URLs and uses [solid-rest](https://github.com/solid/solid-rest) to provide solid-like fetches on file: and other non-http URLs.
 It supports login and authenticated fetches to NSS servers.
 Support for login to other servers will be added in the future.

+Solid-node-client can be used stand-alone, or can be used with [rdflib](https://github.com/linkeddata/rdflib.js), [solid-file-client](https://github.com/jeff-zucker/solid-file-client/), and most other Solid apps.
+See [creating a serverless pod](#pod) for additional details.

 As of version 1.2.0, solid node client now supports multiple logins from the same script.
 See [below](#multiple) for details